Home - Book Preview

 The library stopped Quinn cold.

-He had been in libraries before—school ones, a public branch he'd visited a hundred times during the year he'd lived on the streets because they were warm and nobody bothered you if you were quiet.
-He thought he understood what a library was.
-He did not understand this one.
-The room had every single wall from floor to ceiling filled with books.
-Thousands of books.
-Tens of thousands maybe, their spines forming a kind of wallpaper, every color and width and age.
-And running along the shelves at the upper level, a wooden ladder mounted on a brass railing that curved all the way around the room, so that you could slide yourself to any point and climb to the top shelf, which was high off the ground.
+He had been in libraries before—school ones, a public branch he'd visited a hundred times during the year he'd lived on the streets because they were warm and nobody bothered you if you were thought he understood what a library did not understand this room had every single wall from floor to ceiling filled with of of thousands maybe, their spines forming a kind of wallpaper, every color and width and running along the shelves at the upper level, a wooden ladder mounted on a brass railing that curved all the way around the room, so that you could slide yourself to any point and climb to the top shelf, which was high off the ground.

 Quinn stared at it for a beat too long.